-This classic pie dough, made with Organic Unbleached Pastry Flour, is a very flexible dough.
+This classic pie dough, made with our Organic Unbleached Pastry Flour, is a very flexible dough.
 It can be used for single- or double-crust pies, galettes, custard pies, and even quiches.
 Filled with the right ingredients, it might even help your garner that county fair blue ribbon you’ve had your eye on for years 😉

 The formula will give you enough dough to make one double 9-inch crust or two single crust, with some extra left over for hand pies or a galette.
 Play around with it and get creative with how you use it.
 One modification we have fun with is to make a chocolate version where you substitute 20% of the flour weight with cocoa powder.
 Pie-yah!